-The YALSA Award for Excellence in Nonfiction honors the best nonfiction book published for young adults (ages 12-18) during a Nov.
+YALSA's Award for Excellence in Nonfiction honors the best nonfiction book published for young adults (ages 12-18) during a Nov.
 1 – Oct.
 31 publishing year.
-The award winner will be announced annually at the ALA Midwinter Meeting Youth Media Awards, with a shortlist of up to five titles named the first week of December.
+The winner is announced annually at the ALA Youth Media Awards, with a shortlist of up to five titles named the first week of December.

 YALSA’s portfolio of book and media awards helps strengthen library services for and with teens by identifying quality, age appropriate resources for librarians and library workers to share with the teens in their communities.

 View a complete list of Nonfiction Award winners and finalists.

 2023 Nonfiction Award